 - a.
 Requests exceeding budgetary guidelines will not be reviewed.
 Unless otherwise stated, grants are not renewable. - b.
 Projects focusing on microbiomes associated with livestock or aquacultured food-fish should be submitted to the most relevant program area priority within the Animal Health and Production and Animal Products program area in this RFA. - c.
-NIFA is partnering with Ireland and Northern Ireland under the U.S.-Ireland Research and Development Partnership to solicit collaborative research applications in the Agricultural Microbiomes in Plant Systems and Natural Resources program area priority.
+NIFA is partnering with Ireland and Northern Ireland under the U.S.-Ireland Research and Development Partnership to solicit collaborative research applications in the

+Agricultural Microbiomes in Plant Systems and Natural Resources program area priority.
 For more information including FAQs about this program, visit the NIFA, Ireland, and Northern Ireland partnership page.
-Applicants submitting to this partnership must select Collaborative as the grant type and their application title should begin as "TRIPARTITE: [full title]".
+Applicants submitting to this partnership must select "other" in the AFRI Project Type form and type in "Collaborative" and their application title should begin as "TRIPARTITE: [full title]".